 Dorsis LINUS - a unique hidden floor-skirting board

-We know a well-realized interior not only by the quality of the dominant elements, but also by the apparent details to perfection.
-And the little thing that you will know about a really precise design is, for example, the connection of floors to walls.
+A well-made interior can be recognized not only by the quality of the dominant elements, but also by the perfection of even the apparent details.
+And a small detail that can help you recognize a truly precise design is, for example, the connection of the floors to the walls.

-The ideal of modern interiors is a clean, undisturbed space.
-In this respect, conventional floor moldings undermine the basic aesthetic requirement - the harmony between the individual elements, ie the wall and the floor.
-An ordinary molding protrudes from the wall, it is seldom possible to apply a molding that will be identical in design to the floor or wall.
-Hidden floor - skirting boards DORSIS LINUS they represent a design element that tightens aesthetic purity to perfection.
+The ideal of modern interiors is a clean, unobstructed space.
+In this respect, ordinary skirting boards violate the basic aesthetic requirement – harmony between individual elements, i.e. the wall and the floor.
+An ordinary skirting board protrudes from the wall, and it is rarely possible to apply a skirting board that will be identical in design to the floor or wall.
+Hidden floor – skirting boards DORSIS LINUS they represent a design element that brings aesthetic purity to perfection.

 What does a hidden deposit look like?